Industries12 min read

 Why Do Dental Offices Miss So Many Calls?

 The problem is structural.
-A typical dental office runs on a skeleton front desk crew — often just one or two people managing everything from check-in to billing to scheduling simultaneously.
+A typical dental office runs on a skeleton front desk crew, often just one or two people managing everything from check-in to billing to scheduling simultaneously.
 According to American Dental Association Health Policy Institute research, dental practice staffing has not kept pace with appointment volume growth, leaving front desk teams perpetually stretched.
-A busy practice receiving 50-60 calls per day has no reliable way to guarantee every call is answered with a single coordinator.
+A busy practice receiving 50-60 calls daily has no reliable way to guarantee every call is answered with a single coordinator.

-The call volume itself is unpredictable.
+The number of incoming calls is unpredictable.
 Monday mornings after a weekend of dental pain generate call surges.
 The first week of January, when insurance benefits reset, overwhelms most front desks.
 School scheduling seasons in August and September produce spikes.
-These peaks are exactly when the most motivated patients call — and exactly when they are most likely to reach voicemail.
+These peaks are exactly when the most motivated patients call, and exactly when they are most likely to reach voicemail.

 For broader data on how missed calls affect healthcare practices, see our missed business calls statistics analysis.